Ivan and Janice Stone Lecture

 Ivan Stone taught for many years at the College, chairing the government department and the College’s international relations concentration.
-He also served as Dean for a time.
-Particularly relevant to this week’s celebration of international education, Prof. Stone was the first director of the College’s World Outlook Program, which signaled the College’s decision to become international by engaging students with the larger world and sending significant numbers of them overseas for part of their degree studies.
+He also served as Dean and was the first director of the College’s World Outlook Program, which signaled the College’s decision to become international by innovating in the curriculum and significantly increasing study abroad enrollments..

 To quote from a 1987 article in the Beloit Daily News, “Ivan Stone was the kind of teacher who opened the eyes of his students.
 He expanded their vision, and widened their horizons.
 He made them see the world; look beyond boundaries.”